apify/actor-whitepaper/README.md

 - Add more pictures, e.g. screenshots from Apify Store, Input UI, etc.
 - Maybe we should add "API" section to all the programming interface sections, so that this is a complete reference.
 Would be useful also to understand the actor output.
+- Add pricing
+- To storages, add info about atomic rename, e.g. `setName` function, and link to other operations...
+- Add comparison with other systems, like Lambda etc.
+- Review the [old initial specification](https://docs.google.com/document/d/15qL6Vl2Uztn8DbSp_22o4uhqyEaOHTqhFBlCTvJy700/edit#heading=h.fzd6vjhdt62n) of actors and see what can be reused e.g. pricing stuff on actor invocation, live view containers,

 Note from Marek regarding permissision: